DYNAFRONT HOLDINGS BERHAD

-The objective of the Policy is to provide information and guidance to the directors and employees on standards of behaviour to which they must adhere to and how to recognise as well as deal with bribery and corruption.
+The objective of the Policy is to provide information and guidance to the Relevant Persons on standards of behaviour to which they must adhere and how to recognise as well as deal with bribery and corruption.

-Each employee has a duty to read and understand the Policy.
+Each employee shall have a duty to read and understand the Policy.
 Violation of any of the Policy’s provisions may result in disciplinary action, including termination of employment.

-If a director requires further clarification on the Policy, the director may liaise with the Chairman of the Board or the Chief Executive Officer (“CEO”), whereas for an employee, the employee may refer or highlight any concerns to his/her immediate superior or the Head of Human Resources.
+If a director requires further clarification on the Policy, the director may liaise with the Group Chief Executive Officer (“CEO”)/Chief Operating Officer (“COO”) whereas for an employee, the employee may refer or highlight any concerns to his/her immediate superior or the Head of Human Resources.
 Business Associates may liaise with the Group COO for further clarification on the Policy.

 5.1 Gifts and Hospitality

-This Policy does not prohibit normal business hospitality, so long as it is reasonable, appropriate, modest and bona fide corporate hospitality.
+This Policy does not prohibit normal business hospitality, so long as it is reasonable, not more than RM2000, modest and bona fide corporate hospitality.